Code-Institute-Submissions/JDygard-dominant_chaos_JanResub/README.md

 ## field control/defensive programming

 pattern="^[a-zA-Z0-9]{5,15}$" can be added to any sort of input field.
 This is an example that limits the input to alphanumeric strings between 5 and 15 characters

+## Total restructure

+SocketIO is functioning in app.py, but fightbase.py needs to be able to route through the socket also.
+I found several examples of how to make this work, but it involved a total restructure of my code and heroku configuration.
+It would be using blueprints and total separation of code.

+Considering that the workload of this project has ballooned way larger than I had ever expected, in the interests of time I will just be moving all of the fight logic into app.py.

+It's an uglier solution than I would like, but it makes the schedule fit better.